Please refer to the University’s new webpages on working remotely.

 If you normally do a self-assessment form, you can claim on it.

-You claim retrospectively on expenses that you have had.
-So, it may be best to wait until you're back on campus or your normal place of work (or a few months anyway) then make the whole claim at once.
 Your tax code will likely be adjusted so that you pay less tax over the year, as opposed to you getting a direct refund.

 The key section for filling in is titled 'Using your home as an office' (pictured below).
 Assuming you're not eligible for tax relief on other work-related expenses then leave them blank.

 In the online form, there are two boxes:

 - 'Amount paid by you.'
 HMRC has confirmed to us that provided you've had increased costs and had to work at home at some point since 6 April 2020, then put in £312 – the maximum amount, equivalent to £6/wk for 52 weeks.
 You won't need to show receipts.
 Even if you've already claimed for any amount, you still need to put the full £312 amount here.

 - 'Amount paid to you by your employer.'
 If your employer hasn't paid you a working from home allowance or reimbursed your homeworking expenses, just put £0.In the online form, there are two boxes:

 (If you're claiming for the prior tax year, instead only put the amount that relates to the number of weeks worked.)